Natural Gas Measurement, Control, and Odorization Log

 - A bug screen on the vent outlet will deter insects from nesting in the line.
 Never paint over the bug screen.

 - If a vent line runs to a roof, assure that the line clears where snow can accumulate on the roof.

 - The vent line should discharge away from people, fresh air intakes or windows.

 Vent Line Protector

-The IMAC Vent Line Protector (VLP) is a new product being used on houses and business in areas prone to flooding, such as: coastal areas, facilities near rivers, low lying areas, or in pits or below ground applications.
+The IMAC Vent Line Protector (VLP) is a new product being used on houses and business in areas prone to flooding, such as coastal areas, facilities near rivers, low lying areas, or in pits or below ground applications.
 The VLP protects gas regulator vent lines from encroaching water.
-Designed specifically for guarding natural gas and LPG lines, the VLP is installed on the vent line and is normally “open.”
+Designed specifically for guarding natural gas and LPG lines, the VLP is installed on the vent line and usually is “open.”
 However, should water enter the vent line via the VLP a float will seal the vent line closed.
 Alternately, when the water recedes, the float will drop, re-opening the vent to its normal position.

 The Vent Line Protector was developed to address National Fuel Gas Code NFP 54 / ANSI Z223.1 which states, “Regulator vents shall be designed to prevent entry of water, insects or other foreign materials that could cause blockage.
 At locations where regulators might be submerged during flooding, a special anti-flood type breather vent fitting shall be installed…”

 Another scenario where the VLP may be of assistance is in high snowfall areas, where snow routinely blocks the vent opening of regulators.
 Perhaps a VLP could provide the extra protection from intruding moisture and save the regulator from damage and corrosion.
-If you have experience using the Vent Line Protector in a snow application we’d love to hear your insights with it.
+If you have experience using the Vent Line Protector in a snow application, we’d love to hear your insights with it.